 Believe me, after you graduate college it is SO easy to fall into a habit of coming home immediately after work and turning on your DVR, or spending the entire weekend catching up on sleep and chores around the house.
 Between junior and senior year of college, I interned with Goldman Sachs and came home every day exhausted and wanting to do nothing but lay in my bed and play on Pinterest.
 And you know what?
 Somehow, it made me even more bored and cranky.

-While veg-out time is certainly necessary, I challenge you to push yourself and take time to develop interesting and friendships outside of work.
+While veg-out time is certainly necessary, I challenge you to push yourself and take time to develop interests and friendships outside of work.
 It’s the only way you can feel truly fulfilled in this new stage of life.
 I treat pushing myself to go out of my comfort zone with the same discipline that I do when working out or studying for tests in school.
 It’s not always going to be something that you’re thrilled about doing, but if you forge ahead with a great attitude, you’ll be so thankful that you made the effort.

 Another amazing perk about developing friendships post-college is the immense networking advantages that can benefit you in immeasurable ways.
 You never know when you might be ready for a career change, or who has an amazing and single brother (or sister!).
 Of course, the reason why you make friends isn’t to get things from other people, but these sort of perks happen to be great fringe benefits for being a good person and treating others with warmth and kindness.

 So, be bold and compliment the girl’s Nike shorts on the treadmill next to yours.
-Invite the girl with killer style in the office next to your to the party that your neighbor is throwing.
+Invite the girl with killer style in the office next to yours to the party that your neighbor is throwing.
 Chat up the cutie at the young professionals club picnic.
 The worse thing that can happen is that they bore you to death.
 The best thing?
 You could meet a new life-long friend!

 What Are Your Best Friend-Making Tricks?